SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 ``(404, "Not Found")`` is a tuple that describes an *HTTP status code*.
 An HTTP status code is a special value returned by a web server whenever you request a web page.
-A status code of ``404 Not Found`` is returned if you request a web page that does not exist.
+A status code of ``404 Not Found`` is returned if you request a webpage that doesn't exist.

 The ``(404, "Not Found")`` tuple groups together an ``Int`` and a ``String`` to give the HTTP status code two separate values: